backdrop-contrib/style_settings/README.txt

 could hold a color hex value, having a colorpicker is more convenient.

 '#type' =>  'style_settings_colorpicker',
-- Uses Drupal core's Farbtastic ColorPicker plugin.
+- Uses backdrop core's Farbtastic ColorPicker plugin.
 - Makes the current choosen color visible in the settings field itself.
 - Only accepts a valid color, a hex value but also a color name.
 - Does not depend on any contrib or the Color module.